Holiday Special (South Park): Plot

 Chaos breaks out among the children at school in response to the cancellation of the day off on Columbus Day, due to an anti-Columbus Day campaign by Randy Marsh.
 Kyle Broflovski and Stan Marsh confront him with photos documenting how Randy himself has dressed as Columbus many times throughout his life, from his wedding to as recently as 2013.
 This leads to depression for Randy, who says he feels "indigenous", confusing the term with "indignant".
 Randy sees a commercial for a genealogy company called DNA and Me, which includes testimonials from Caucasians who came to identify as victims after discovering that they harbored trace amounts of DNA of historically oppressed ethnic groups.
 Randy decides to have the DNA in his saliva tested, though he pays a Native American man to French kiss him to ensure the test results indicate that he has Native American DNA.
-Disguising his voice, Kenny McCormick makes a call to Peter Goltman, the school official who cancelled the holiday, to get him to search the Internet for Randy's past photos, but Goltman refuses, as he believes everything on the Internet is fake news.
+Disguising his voice, Kenny McCormick makes a call to Peter Galtman, the school official who cancelled the holiday, to get him to search the Internet for Randy's past photos, but Galtman refuses, as he believes everything on the Internet is fake news.

 As Randy desperately tries to gather and dispose of his previous Columbus costumes, he is repeatedly visited by the Native American man he kissed, who has fallen in love with Randy.
 Randy rebuffs him, but during the man's second visit, a jogger films Randy, covered in the Columbus costumes he has been gathering, angrily kicking the Native American off his property.
-The boys later show this video to Goltman.
+The boys later show this video to Galtman.

 When Randy is informed by the DNA and Me staff of an "irregularity" from his test, they take a second, anal swab from him, in order to obtain more accurate results.
 He is informed that his DNA most closely matches that of a Caucasian British person, and that 2.8% of it is Neanderthal, which cross-bred with modern homo sapiens.
 An enraged Randy interprets this to mean that his ancestors were raped and eradicated by the ancestors of the DNA and Me staff.
-Returning home, Randy is confronted by Goltman, whom he punches for oppressing his ancestors, but the Native American man also appears, and implores Randy to cease his pretense, and face who he really is.
+Returning home, Randy is confronted by Galtman, whom he punches for oppressing his ancestors, but the Native American man also appears, and implores Randy to cease his pretense, and face who he really is.
 Randy realizes that playing the victim has not solved his problems.
 At school, he announces that the school's Calendar Committee has reinstated the day off, which has been re-designated Indigenous Peoples' Day.
 Continuing to express belief that the word "indigenous" refers to negative feelings, he says this holiday will be for people to express such feelings, but the assembled crowd, offended at his ignorance, trades insults with Randy before gradually dispersing.